 I am an Associate Professor of Philosophy at Seattle Pacific University.
-Prior to that I held postdoctoral research fellowships at the University of Notre Dame and the University of Oxford.
+Previously I held postdoctoral research fellowships at the University of Notre Dame and the University of Oxford.
 And before that, I did a PhD in Philosophy at Rutgers University.

 I write mostly in Epistemology (recently, on knowledge, defeat, fallibilism, hope, knowing persons, and disagreement); I also work on some allied areas in Philosophy of Language (on assertion and related speech acts, lying, factive predicates, contextualism, testimony, etc.); and in Philosophy of Religion (epistemology of religion broadly construed, and the problem of evil).